 and fosters their continued association with Diocesan.
 It has almost 12,000 members worldwide.

 The League’s primary role is fellowship and reconnecting friends from school days through an active reunion programme, Founders Day, Golf Days and other special events.
-The League contributes financially to the school through scholarships and bursaries, and support for the School’s capital campaigns currently the League is a donor to the Arts Centre and is a main contributor to Dio Today.
+The League contributes financially to the school through scholarships and bursaries, and support for the School’s capital campaigns and is a main contributor to Dio Today.